Ben-Garcia-Data/AllTheatreJobs/README.md

 Anything still open with a closing date is reposted weekly.
 Anything without a closing date is only posted once.

-The steps will be:
+This project involves:
-Web scraping
+Web scraping.
-Data collection, comparison, cleaning.
+Data collection, cleaning.
-Automatic fortmatting
-Manual review
-Manual posting
+Data storage.
+Accesible data access in Google Sheets

 The current setup is:
   Data scraping using Selenium in Python
   Data is cleaned and filtered.
   Data storage in an SQL Database on my personal server.
+  Data is uploaded via Google's API to a Google Sheets doc where anyone can access it in a semi-readible format.

-Future additions to the setup will be:
+Possible future additions to the setup could be:
-  Automated removal of entries which have been seen before
+  Automated removal of entries which have been seen before (and forgotten to be taken down)
   Automated removal of duplicate entries (same job on 2 different sites)
-  Upload data to more accesible location
   Automated filtering of data.
-  Manual review of data.
-  Automated formatting of approved entries.
+(Somewhat possible with the new more accessible Google Sheets file) Creation of pipeline for manual review of job ads.
+(Simple formatting checks, Automated formatting of approved jobs.
   Post to twitter!
-(Manually)

-TO DO:

-Open Hire emails
-Facebook # Code is written.
-It just needs the permission of the gorup owners.